usgpo/uslm/docs/2_1_0/generated-by-merging/USLM-User-Guide-v2_1_0.md

 - Table of contents elements
 - Notes
 - General content elements
-- **`<firstPageHeading>`** (introduced in v2.0.17) - Heading for the first page
+- **`<firstPageHeading>`** - Heading for the first page
-- **`<firstPageSubheading>`** (introduced in v2.0.17) - Subheading for the first page
+- **`<firstPageSubheading>`** - Subheading for the first page

 ## 20.2 Back Matter Model (introduced in v2.0)

 ### 20.2.1 Concept

-Back matter includes indexes, glossaries, lists, and other general material that follows the main body of the document (introduced in v2.0).
+Back matter includes indexes, glossaries, lists, and other general material that follows the main body of the document.
 Back matter does not include appendix material, which has its own dedicated model.

 ### 20.2.2 Typical Back Matter Content